kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 322
+### Problem 322 (Medium)

-This problem was asked by Flipkart.
+> This problem was asked by Flipkart.

-Starting from `0` on a number line, you would like to make a series of jumps that lead to the integer `N`.
+Starting from 0 on a number line, you would like to make a series of jumps that lead to the integer N.

-On the `i`th jump, you may move exactly `i` places to the left or right.
+On the `ith` jump, you may move exactly `i` places to the left or right.

 Find a path with the fewest number of jumps required to get from `0` to `N`.